 And remember, even primes are odd.

-Mireille is the KDSA representative for the Faculty of Social Sciences and Public Policy (SSPP), and she is committed to create a space where students can have interactions beyond their departments.
-She is working closely with the SSPP PGR Student Association’s team and the Associate Dean for Doctoral Studies to create a deeper PGR Community across the faculty through social events, career events.
+Next to her PhD, Lina is the KDSA representative for the Faculty of Social Sciences and Public Policy (SSPP) and she is committed to enhancing the PGR student experience in SSPP.
+She is working closely with the Associate Dean for Doctoral Studies to ensure effective representation within the faculty and to strengthen the PGR community across the faculty.

 Mikel De Iturrate Reyzabal, Representative for Faculty of Life Sciences & Medicine